everywherejacobkim/ms-react-mobx-test/README.md

 ![screenshot 2023-05-24 오후 8 49 16](https://github.com/everywherejacobkim/ms-parsing-tree-react-typescript/assets/87889917/1a9f773d-5d0c-49d6-81fc-15019f5baaae)

-**Note: Enhance the user experience of this app by styling it with a green and yellow color theme and center alignment **
+* Note: Enhance the user experience of this app by styling it with a green and yellow color theme and center alignment.